Farheen-J/cloudaccel-agent/README.md

-# CloudAccel: The Autonomous DevOps Implementation Engine
+# CloudAccel: The Autonomous DevOps Implementation System

 **CloudAccel** is an **Autonomous Enterprise Agent** that converts high-level architecture specifications into secure, standardized, and deployable Terraform ecosystems.